 In the careers of most scientists, management skills are quite important.
 These might range from self and time management, over stress and conflict management to solid project management.
 Optimizing your teamwork and networking abilities can boost your career substantially.
 Most later stage career paths inside and outside academia also involve leadership tasks like supervision and advising, including good scientific practice.
 As a leader in science, being sensitized to topics such as interculturality, gender and diversity as well as sexual harassment is crucial.
-Basics of entrepreneurship are particularly valuable when you consider to enter the world of start-ups.

 Mastering a certain range of software is critical for every scientist.
 However, handling tools for data analysis and programming are often not part of core curricula.
 Thus we regularly cover topics on Linux, Python, Matlab, C++ and more ranging form introductory courses to more specific topics like machine learning or quantum computing.

 This is our current program: